 Readers, Babel no more.
 As first reported by a historically credible member of The Verge forums and confirmed today by a Tech Radar source, Google's unified messaging platform will be known as Hangouts when it's officially unveiled, and may launch as soon as Google I/O. Tech Radar's contact provided a screenshot that further lends credence to the new name: nestled among the emoticons and toolbar of the alleged interface, an expanded drop down menu includes particularly conspicuous options referencing "Hangouts," which is the closest thing to a dead giveaway that I can think of.
 Read More

 According to the Wall Street Journal, Amazon is working on making not one, but two smartphones.
 And one of them will have some kind of awesome quasi-holographic glasses-free 3D display.
 That sounds like the kind of 3D people might actually want!
 The other one is... a phone of some kind.
 That's literally all the detail that was provided.

 The one you're actually interested in, though, did come with a few extra tidbits about this glasses-free holographic voodoo magic.
-The Journal's sources claim that the phone will use "retina-tracking" technology to display an image that appears to actually float above the screen at any angle, and that this technology may also allow navigation of some parts of the phone using only your eyes.
 Read More

 Update: Turns out this probably isn't the Optimus G Pro - it looks a heck of a lot more like what is being collectively dubbed the Optimus G 2.
 It seems an official Sprint page with build.prop info for the LS980 has been dug up (by our commenters), and it reveals a few tasty tidbits -namely, confirming Android 4.2[.2], and an MSM8974 chipset.
 That's no Snapdragon 600 - that's a Snapdragon 800.
 Read More

 If there's one thing that never goes out of style in the Android community, it's rumors.
 Oh, and leaks.
 Around Google I/O and "Nexus season," leaks and rumors abound.
 Some Nexus-related, some … not.
 Today, one of tech's most prolific leaksters, evleaks, let loose an image of an unspecified LG handset.
 Posting to Facebook, evleaks asked "G2?
 Just a guess…" as speculations began whirling.